grimmlabs/BarPepScripts/README.md

 &emsp;

 ### _For Peptide Analysis_
-In this mode the script requires the outout from the _BarPepDetection_ script as well as one input file containing a table with your filenames, animals, and tissues.
+In this mode the script requires the output from the _BarPepDetection_ script as well as one input file containing a table with your filenames, animals, and tissues.
 This file is easily prepared in Excel or a similar program and then saved as a CSV file. **The separator in the CSV file has to be a ','.**
 &emsp;

 The input file MUST follow this structure: